Charles

 By appropriate actuation of the valve assembly, a short burst or

-is inserted under the hammer where it expands to drive the hammer
+temperature is inserted under the hammer where it expands to

-valve assembly is appropriately positioned to vent the space under
+appropriately positioned to vent the space under the hammer to

 In this fashion, a vibrationless pneumatic tool is provided in